Christian radio: Christian talk, radio drama, sermons

 Other Christian stations will present a no-music format that features talk radio-style programming (sometimes including live radio call-in shows) and/or long-form "preaching and teaching" programs.
 Notable examples include Focus on the Family with host Jim Daly, Amazing Facts, Living Way with pastor Jack Hayford, and Pastor Rick's Daily Hope; an example of an inspirational program are Moments of Melody and The Voice of Prophecy.
 Radio drama programs, long dead in most other radio formats, continue to be transmitted on Christian radio; notable examples include long-running Adventures in Odyssey, Patch the Pirate, and Unshackled! and relative newcomers such as Down Gilead Lane and A Work in Progress.

 Denominations

 Christian radio, particularly in North America, is dominated by Protestant ministries, particularly those associated with evangelical Christianity.
-The predominant Roman Catholic radio service is the Eternal Word Network, founded by Mother Angelica as a spin-off of her television service EWTN.
+The predominant Roman Catholic radio services are the Eternal Word Network, founded by Mother Angelica as a spin-off of her television service EWTN, and Radio Maria USA.